Combinatorial proof for the rationality of the bivariate generating series of maps in positive genus: The univariate case: Combinatorial proof of Theorem

-For a given labeled scheme $\l$, the generating series ${}^b\!R_\l$ can be easily computed as the product of the contribution of the branches of $\l$, thanks to \cref{lem:decompCore}.
-For $e\in E(\l)$, recall the definition of $\lambda_\l^0(e)$ and $\lambda_\l^1(e)$ from Section~\ref{sec:brancheMotz}, then we define the \emph{stature} of $e$ -- denoted $\Delta(e)$ -- by:
+For a given labeled scheme $\l$, the generating series $\tilde{R}_\l$ can be computed as the product of the contribution of the branches of $\l$.
+Indeed, setting $D_\bullet=D_\circ$ in \cref{lem:decompCore} and ignoring the contribution of the scheme rootable stems, we get: